lunascsant/lunascsant/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on microservices
+- 🔭 I’m currently working on backend engineering
-- 🌱 I’m currently learning about data mining
+- 🌱 I’m currently learning about devops

-- 📫 How to reach me: luciananascimento@ice.ufjf.br
+- 📫 How to reach me: luciananssantana@gmail.com